 INTERESTED IN TREATMENT FOR TRICHOTILLOMANIA?

 Are you or a loved one struggling with a Trichotillomania and looking for help?
-Lauren uses ComB or HRT to support those with TTM.
-You can learn more about the treatments and services she provides here.
+Therapists at the Center for the Obsessive Mind use ComB or HRT to support those with TTM.
+You can learn more about the treatments and services we provide here.

-Lauren provides therapy for Trichotillomania in the state of Utah.
-Since she offers online treatment, she works with people who live all across the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer therapy for Trichotillomania in the state of Utah.
+Since we offer online treatment, we work with people who live all across the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers treatment for Trichotillomania online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer treatment for Trichotillomania online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Lauren also practices teletherapy in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized treatment for Trichotillomania online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we offer specialized treatment for Trichotillomania online across the Grand Canyon State.

 Online therapy isn’t right for everyone.
 An assessment must be done to determine if online therapy will meet for your needs.
 You can reach out here to learn more.